Stepping into the sixth form: freedoms and responsibilities

 Within all houses, both day and boarding, members of the sixth form are given responsibilities, and house staff try to work with you as much as possible in the day-to-day running of the house.
 Every girl in the lower sixth is given a specific role (such as sports captain, head of house, performing arts coordinator, fund-raising coordinator) and each year we appreciate their innovative ideas and willingness to get involved, for example through raising money for the charity of the term, or in organising events that include different year groups and help them to get to know one another.

 We encourage all upper-sixth formers to act as mentors.
-The mentor programme allows the upper sixth to help and advise the lower sixth with all the societies but also it ensures that younger girls know members of the upper sixth as friendly faces around school; someone to trust and confide in if they need to.
+The mentor programme allows the upper sixth to help and advise the lower sixth but also it ensures that younger girls know members of the upper sixth as friendly faces around school; someone to trust and confide in if they need to.

 In your final year you will have the opportunity to apply for positions of leadership and responsibility in the school officer team.
 Becoming a school officer not only gives you individual responsibilities but recognises that you and your fellow officers play a valued part in running the school, as well as in being ambassadors and promoting the school on public occasions.